 Further Protective Gear

-There are also other forms of protective gear which are important for vigorous sparring and drilling, and free play.
+There are also other forms of protective gear that are important for vigorous sparring and drilling, and free play.

 Depending on the level of intensity you’re using when sparring, you might want to add: